 including considerations of three fishery resources and recovering

 seabird populations.
-Wells will put the work in the context of the EBFM
+Wells put the work in the context of the EBFM

 NOAA Institutional Repository Seminar: 508 Compliance.
 Presenters: Jennifer Fagan-Fry, MLIS and Sarah Davis, MLS, NOAA Central Library.
 Summary: Welcome to NOAA's Institutional Repository Seminar Series!
 Each bimonthly NOAA IR seminar will be on a topic related to the NOAA IR.
 Registering for this seminar will provide you access to the full series of seminars.
 February 2018's topic is Section 508 Compliance.
+Recent developments in the NOAA IR and the submission process were discussed in regards to Section 508 compliance.
+A Q&A session will follow the presentation.
 NOAA's Institutional Repository (NOAA IR) provides long-term public access to NOAA publications and articles.
-Join us in the library on Tuesday, February 20th at 2PM EST or Register for the NOAA Institutional Repository Seminar Series to learn more about recent developments in the NOAA IR and with the submission process as well as information about Section 508 compliance.
-A Q&A session will follow the presentation.
+Register for the NOAA Institutional Repository Seminar Series.
+(February 20, 2018) Accessible PDF is available.
+MP4

 Natural Hazard Mitigation Saves: 2017 Interim Report.
 Presenter: Philip Schneider, National Institute of Building Sciences.
 Abstract [Excerpt]: More than a decade after releasing its original report on mitigation,